Wendy Playfair: Career

-However she has had several parts as different characters in serials A Country Practice (three roles), Home and Away (two roles) and All Saints (two roles).
+However, she had several parts as different characters in serials A Country Practice (three roles), Home and Away (two roles) and All Saints (two roles).

-She also has had parts in telemovies and films including Ride a Wild Pony, the only Walt Disney film ever produced in Australia, and a pivotal role in the film Accidents Happen opposite Geena Davis in 2009.
+She also had parts in telemovies and films, including Ride a Wild Pony (aka Harness Racing), the only Walt Disney film ever produced in Australia and a pivotal role in the film Accidents Happen, opposite Geena Davis in 2009.

-In 2022 Playfair gave a rare interview with the podcast series Talking Prisoner.
+In 2022, Playfair gave a rare interview with the podcast series Talking Prisoner.

+Personal life and death

+Playfair married James Williams at All Saints Anglican Church in Woollahra, Sydney, on 6 July 1951.
+On 5 July 1953, the couple had a daughter.

+She was the cousin of Olympic silver medallist Judy Playfair, aunt of Skye Leckie, niece of politician Thomas Alfred John Playfair and grandmother of Kip Williams.
+Her youngest sister married barrister Sir John Atwill, who was president of the Liberal Party of Australia.

+Playfair died in Sydney on 11 March 2026, aged 99.